lzhenn/tracacode/README.md

 # project (Traceable Academic Research Code Repo)
-This repo archives all source code in my academic research pathway, basically accomplished in a certain academic authority, along with some published papers.
+This repo archives all source code in my academic research pathway, basically accomplished in a certain academic authority (e.g. univiersity), along with some published papers.
-This repo will update by `crontab` daily, on the condition that there is any modification and my staying in academia.
+This repo will update by `crontab` daily, on the condition that there is any modification (and my staying in academia).

 We believe in the value of traceable and open-source scientific research.
-Besides, the separation of data itself and processing operations on data can benefit post-disaster reconstruction of your knowledge library.
+Besides, the separation of **data itself** and **processing operations on data** can benefit post-disaster reconstruction of your knowledge library.

 Feel free to use our scripts!